-Not only can this combo ultimately pull five monsters from your deck, it'll massacre a heap of enemy monsters, spells, and traps along the way.
-Do your best to ensure your Hand army remains in the deck, and (ironically) not the hand, as they must be special summoned from the deck when the effect activates.
-Alternatively, use one of the Hands as material for a powerful rank 4 xyz monster.
+Not only can this combo ultimately pull five monsters from your deck, but it'll also massacre a heap of enemy monsters, spells, and traps along the way.
+Do your best to ensure your Hand army remains in the deck, and (ironically) not the hand, as they must be specially summoned from the deck when the effect activates.
+Alternatively, use one of the Hands as material for a powerful rank four xyz monster.

 2. Upstart Goblin

 Another entry that has at times flirted with the ban list, Upstart Goblin is about as simple as you can get.
 Your opponent gains 1000 life, but you draw a card.
 Upstart works great in decks where you haven't quite reached your 40-card deck minimum and can't find anything else you want to add: simply use Upstart to help you reach the meat of your build rather than adding in a throwaway card.

 The 1000 life point offering is regrettable, but crafty duelists can turn even this into a benefit with cards like Bad Reaction to Simochi, which alter enemy life gain into corresponding effect damage.

 An often-forgotten old defensive tactic, Magical Hats both stalls foes and gives the uncommon trait of pulling spells/traps from your deck.
 During your opponent's battle phase where you control at least one monster, activate Magical Hats to choose two spells/traps from your deck and shuffle them face-down on your field as 0 DEF monsters.
 Your actual monster is shuffled face-down with them, preventing opponents from knowing the genuine from the decoys.
 Even if they get lucky and attack the right creature, you'll still have two walls ready to absorb hits.